Car theft prevention tips: Protect your vehicle (and your home) from car thieves

 To effectively protect your vehicle from being stolen while parked in your driveway, it’s ideal to keep it out of sight from potential thieves.
 This is especially important for luxury or exotic vehicles, which can be particularly tempting targets.

-However, if your only option is parking on your driveway, street or condo car park, there are some strategies that will make your vehicle less accessible and less appealing to thieves.
+However, if park your vehicle in public lots or your only option is parking on your driveway, street or condo car park, there are some strategies that will make your vehicle less accessible and less appealing to thieves.

 Here are some effective ways to safeguard your vehicle when it's parked outside.

 A steering wheel lock is a simple yet effective anti-theft device.
-It acts as a visible deterrent to thieves, signalling that your vehicle is not an easy target.
+It acts as a visible deterrent to thieves, signaling that your vehicle is not an easy target.
 While it may seem like an old-school solution, it remains one of the most reliable ways to prevent car theft.
+Newer anti-theft devices to consider include after-market engine immobilizers which require two-factor authentication.

 Invest in a tracking device